digitalyoshixi/zettelkasten/content/IT/Alternating Current.md

 ---
 ![[Alternating Current-20240625194759633.webp]]
 AC is used by power companies to transfer electricity because it travels longer distances more effectively than [[Direct Current|DC]]
-You get AC in your wall outlets
+You get AC in your wall outlets.
 # Alternating
 ![[Alternating Current-20250205233104188.webp]]
 AC current has alternating voltage, it is represented as a wave.